yast/yast-bootloader/README.md

 This module has two main responsibilities:

-1. Proposing bootable configuration so even beginners who never heard about booting can get bootable distribution out of box without any interaction.
+1. Proposing a bootable configuration so even beginners who've never heard about booting can get a bootable distribution out of the box without any interaction.

-2. Allow to edit existing configuration or proposal for advanced users which already know what they want to achieve.
+2. Letting advanced users who already know what they want to achieve to edit an existing configuration or a proposal.

 Check our list of [supported scenarios.](SUPPORTED_SCENARIOS.md)